d0tTino/Culture/docs/architecture.md

 - Configuration is accessed by all modules that need customizable behavior
 - LLM client is used by agent decision logic and DSPy programs
 - DSPy integration is used by memory summarization components

+### Infrastructure Compliance Note (2025-05-18)
+All infrastructure code in `src/infra/` is strictly compliant with Mypy (strict mode) and Ruff, with only justified ignores for `ollama.Client` return types due to third-party stub limitations.
+DSPy integration is robust and fully async-capable.

 ## 8. Simulation Environment